 Regulations of the Archaeological Institute of America

-Adopted by the Council on December 29, 1991, and last amended on January 4, 2019, the Regulations of the AIA detail the governance and operations of the Institute.
+Adopted by the Council on December 29, 1991 and last amended on January 7, 2023, the Regulations are the bylaws that detail the governance and operations of the Institute.

 AIA Annual Report

-The AIA Annual Report reviews the organization’s performance and effectiveness and outlines plans for future actions in pursuit of fulfilling the AIA’s mission.
+The AIA Annual Report reviews the organization’s performance and effectiveness during the fiscal year (July-June) in pursuit of fulfilling the AIA’s mission.